Samuels-Development/sd-aipolice/README.md

 This resource is fairly basic.
 Essentially, you can add an event to your scripts, that will add a specified amount of 'Wanted Stars' like in normal GTA.
 Police etc. will then pursue the player till he loses them.

+If you have any improvement ideas/issues etc. Please create a PR Request/Issue on this Repo.

 # Credits